 I'd talk to them about how this job, might well lay the groundwork for another job down the track ... employers are always on the lookout for people who excel ... no matter the circumstance.

-For more ideas like these download the ebook How to Motivate Employees
+For more ideas like these access How to Motivate Employees

 Those conversations don't have to be long, they just have to be regular, and as the leader you would need to lead from the front.

 Adam Grant from the Wharton School of Business conducted a study at a call centre who were tasked with raising donations from alumni to support the college's scholarship funds.
 He split call centre team member into three groups.

 The first group were the control group - given no special instructions